theoskille/hyperbolic-model-registry/README.md

 ### Architecture Evolution

+My goal was to write the most idiomatic next.js code I could.

 Initially implemented using Next.js Server Actions, which offered:
-- Single round-trip data fetching and UI updates
+- Single round-trip data fetching and UI updates (super cool in my opinion)
 - Simplified state management
 - Built-in form handling
+- Exclusive Server Side Rendering (SSR)

 However, I transitioned to a client-side API approach because:
 - Server Actions are limited to Next.js applications
-- Other systems might need to interact with the model registry
+- Other systems might need to interact with the model registry.
+Seems likely we would need this information elsewhere so having it exposed via a traditional api is useful.
-- API endpoints provide better interoperability
+- API endpoints provide better interoperability and support (tooling, automatic browser caching etc.)

 ### Data Fetching Strategy

 - Implemented custom data fetching using native `fetch` and React hooks
 - Single data fetching point to avoid waterfall effects
-- Simple in-memory storage for demonstration purposes
-- Easy to extend with persistent storage if needed
+- my custom useModels hook allows me to seperate concerns.
+The hook lets me move data fetching and state management logic out of the components and let them focus on just the view.
+- I decided to keep data fetching and state management together in the same file because in this case, they are tightly coupled so keeping them together kept it clean and simple.

 ### Database Implementation